Focus on Rubiales 'disappointing' - Spain goalkeeper

 "I've celebrated here in Mallorca, my home.
 I've received a warm reception.
 I'm happy about what we've achieved," explained Coll.
 "But there's a part of me that's sad about what's happening.
 I want to be talking about how I did in the World Cup, not about this."

-Coll, who has won Uefa's under-17s and under-19s European tournaments and is now a world champion at the age of 22, says she and will not play for her national side again until Rubiales steps down.
+Coll, who has won Uefa's under-17s and under-19s European tournaments and is now a world champion at the age of 22, says she will not play for her national side again until Rubiales steps down.

 Some 81 Spanish players have signed a letter in solidarity with Hermoso saying they will not play for the women's national team while Rubiales remains in charge.